 - Instead of shuffling through a 30-minute security line, breeze through with priority security screening.

-- Instead of talking your way out of a middle seat, spread out in first-class, thanks to a complimentary upgrade.
+- Instead of hoping to avoid a middle seat, spread out in first class, thanks to a complimentary upgrade.

 Page Contents